VisarDomi/eh-reader/README.md

   1. first loads all the images in vertical position
   2. then transforms them to horizontal.
 Set HORIZONTAL to false if you do not want this feature
-    - go to sad panda settings and set virtual width to 2100px for best horizontal view in iPhone 10s
+    - go to sad panda settings and set virtual width to 2175px (empirical value) for best horizontal view in iPhone 10s

 ## How does a bookmarklet work